Coaching Contract for Parent Sponsors

 Communication: Coach/Client communication is confidential; therefore, it is the Client’s responsibility to keep the Sponsor in the loop on progress during the coaching engagement.
 The Sponsor can check in with the Coach at a high level, but details and specifics will ultimately be communicated from the Client to the Sponsor.

-Procedure: Scheduled video or phone calls need to be received on time and 45-60 minutes in length.
-The Client should complete the preparation questions (provided by the Coach) prior to each call.
+Procedure: Scheduled video or phone sessions need to begin on time and are 50 minutes each.
+The Client should complete the preparation questions (provided by the Coach) prior to each session.
 This allows Coach and Client to be as prepared and focused as possible to make the best use of time.

-Calls: This agreement includes a set number of scheduled video or phone calls each month.
-If either party is unable to keep a regularly scheduled call, best efforts will be made to reschedule.
+Sessions: This agreement includes 2 sessions each month.
+If either party is unable to keep a regularly scheduled session, best efforts will be made to reschedule.

-Fees: A debit card, credit card or bank account information will be provided to the Coach and will be saved and charged at the start of each month based on the meeting schedule.
+Fees: A debit card, credit card or bank account information will be provided to the Coach to be charged at the start of each month based on the meeting schedule that month.
 Receipts can be emailed upon request.